tcorodrigues/digichem.github.io/index.md

 <br />

-We are a multidisciplinary group interfacting computation and experimentation with the mission of solving challenges in chemical biology and medicinal chemistry that could bring benefits to health and wellbeing.
+Located in Lisbon, we are a multidisciplinary group interfacting computation and experimentation with the mission of solving challenges in chemical biology and medicinal chemistry that could bring benefits to health and wellbeing.
 We are particularly interested in developing bespoke computational tools to accelerate the prototyping of cancer therapeutics.